chrisxfire/chrisxfire.github.io/content/notes/_net/programming-models/asynchronous-programming/cancellation.md

 weight: 1
 ---

+# Overview
+Cancellation allows asynchronous or long-running operations to stop cleanly.

 # Cancellation
+An object that invokes a cancelable operation (ie: creating new threads or tasks) passes a `CancellationToken` to each downstream operation.
+Downstream operations can pass that same token to other operations.

 Cancellation tokens are created with `CancellationTokenSource` objects.
-The CTS's Token property returns the cancellation token that is signaled when the CTS's Cancel method is called:
+The CTS's `Token` property returns the `CancellationToken` (CT) that is signaled when the CTS's `Cancel` method is called:
 ```cs
 var cts = new CancellationTokenSource();
 string result = await DownloadStringTaskAsync(url, cts.Token);